How to Build a Social Media Marketing Funnel That Converts

 When building a social media marketing funnel that converts, you should follow the 80/20 Rule.
 This marketing rule is based on the Pareto Principle created by Italian economist, Vilfredo Pareto.
 His principle referred to the fact that at the time, 80 percent of land in Italy was owned by 20 percent of the population.
 This principle transcends various disciplines and applies to the marketing in the following way:

-- 80 percent – Engage with followers to cultivate brand relationship
+- 80 percent – Engage with followers to cultivate a brand relationship

 - 20 percent – Promote brand awareness through strategic funnels